top of page

 Tannins – Astringent molecules with mild antimicrobial properties

-There are some studies which show it to be as effective as low-dose prescription antidepressants (e.g., SSRIs) for mild depression
+• Some studies show it to be as effective as low-dose prescription antidepressants (e.g., SSRIs) for mild depression

-It has the ability to improve symptoms such as low mood, fatigue, sleep disturbances, and loss of interest
+• It can improve symptoms such as low mood, fatigue, sleep disturbances, and loss of interest

 Has anti-inflammatory activity beneficial for: